 Young Minds Explore Deep Science for New Space Material

-When most people think of entry level positions, they think of mindless tasks like data entry, food runs and busy work.
-Not at Weldaloy Specialty Forgings.
+When most people think of entry level positions, they think of simple or repetitive tasks like data entry, food runs and busy work.
+Not at Weldaloy Specialty Forgings — many of the millennials working here are employing deep science in the forging of titanium, nickel and copper for new space materials.

-When looking to hire a number of experienced metallurgists to build out their technology group, Weldaloy was coming up empty after 6 months of exhaustive searching.
-Finally, Ram Canumalla, metallurgist and vice president of technology suggested a new approach.
-“Let’s stop wasting time!”
-Canumalla suggested to general manager and vice president Kurt Ruppenthal.
-“Get me some youngsters.
-Those are the future of the country.
-Young, curious, energetic.
-They want to do something… they’re hungry to learn.
-They’re open-minded.
-They’re creative.
-They want to do something new.
-I imagine myself in their shoes when I was that age.”
+When looking to hire a number of experienced metallurgists to build out our technology teams, Ram Canumalla, metallurgist and vice president of technology, suggested that the company would benefit by hiring talented, new graduates: “Get me some youngsters, as the are the future of the country and our industry.
+They are young, curious, and energetic.
+They want to do exciting things and they are hungry to learn.
+They’re open-minded, creative — I imagine myself at their age.”

 Canumalla, 66, joined Weldaloy in June 2017.
-A former Air Force project scientist for Cleveland State University (CSU) and NASA, with 45 years’ experience in teaching, research, and industry applications, Canumalla holds a Ph.D. in metallurgical engineering from the Indian Institute of Technology in Varanasi, a master’s in materials technology from the Indian Institute of Technology in Mumbai, and a bachelor’s degree from the National Institute of Technology in Warangal.
+A former Air Force project scientist for Cleveland State University (CSU) and NASA, he has more than four decades of experience in teaching, research, and industry applications, “Dr. Ram” holds a Ph.D. in metallurgical engineering from the Indian Institute of Technology in Varanasi, a masters in materials technology from the Indian Institute of Technology in Mumbai, and a bachelors degree from the National Institute of Technology in Warangal.

 Born in a town near Chennai, India, Canumalla was the son of a lawyer who saw education as the pathway to opportunity.
 After completing his undergraduate work, he was considering a job at the prestigious Bhabha Atomic Research Centre in Mumbai.
 Shortly after this thought, he asked his father for advice.